 People

-Kelly Miller, Director of the Libraries’ Mindfulness and Well-Being Programs, is a Certified Mindfulness Teacher (MMTCP) and Associate Dean for Learning and Research Services in the University of Miami Libraries.
+Kelly Miller, Director of the Libraries’ Mindfulness and Well-Being Programs, Certified Mindfulness Teacher and Mentor, and Associate Dean for Learning and Research Services in the University of Miami Libraries.
 Kelly serves as the lead facilitator for the virtual mindfulness program on Wednesdays and also offers online and in-person workshops, retreats, and curricular support.

 Professor Scott Rogers, Director of the University of Miami School of Law’s Mindfulness in Law Program, is a co-founder of the Programs and an ongoing adviser and occasional facilitator.